postsharp/Metalama.Documentation/conceptual/fabrics/fabrics-aspects.md

 uid: fabrics-aspects
 ---

-# Adding Aspects in Bulk from a Fabrics
+# Adding Aspects in Bulk from a Fabric

 You can use a fabric to programmatically add aspects to any declaration that is "under" the target of the fabric.
 Thanks to fabrics, you do not need to add aspects one by one using custom attributes.
 * From a type fabric, you can add aspects to any member of this type or to the type itself.